Ali Ahmad Bakathir

-Ali bin Ahmad bin Mohammed Bakathir (21 December 1910 - 10 November 1969) (Arabic: علي أحمد باكثير) is an Egyptian poet, playwright and novelist of Hadrami origin, who is Indonesian-born.
+Ali bin Ahmad bin Mohammed Bakathir (21 December 1910 - 10 November 1969) (Arabic: علي أحمد باكثير) was an Egyptian poet, playwright and novelist of Hadrami origin, who is Indonesian-born.
 He was a prominent playwright, his best-known play was Epic of Omar (original: Malhamat Omar).
-He had also written historical novels, the most famous being Oh Islam! (original: Wa Islamah) and The Red Revolutionary (original: Ath-thaa'er Al-Ahmar).
+He also wrote historical novels, the most famous being Oh Islam! (original: Wa Islamah) and The Red Revolutionary (original: Ath-thaa'er Al-Ahmar).
 He is also a translator, for he translated Shakespeare's Romeo & Juliet.
 Bakathir was awarded many medals, including the State Prize of Appreciation, shared equally with Naguib Mahfouz.

 Early life

 He was born on December 21, 1910, in Surabaya, Indonesia to urban parents from Hadramaut.
 When he reached the age of 10, his father took him to Hadramaut, where he grew up in an Arab-Islamic environment with his siblings.
 He arrived in the city of Sayyoun, Hadramaut on April 5, 1920, and there he was educated at the Al-Nahda Scientific School.
 He studied Arabic and Sharia sciences at the hands of highly respected sheikhs, including his uncle, Poet, Linguist and Judge Mohammed bin Mohammad Bakathir.
 He was taught religious sciences by Faqih Mohammed bin Hadi Al-Saqqaf.
 And he was one of Faqih and Linguist Mohammed Abdullah Al-Saqqaf's peers.
 Growing up, Bakathir acquired many talents, at 13 years old, he had started composing poetry, and under the age of 20, he had become a teacher and an administrator at Al-Nahda Scientific School.